axolotlite/openstack_ansible_installation/README.md

 This project is a proof of concept, I've manually installed Openstack, wrote some scripts to automatically install it and finally, I've poured this experience into applying those script into Ansible modules in their respective roles to automate a basic install of Openstack.

-This installation script currently hard-codes most of the process, however it should be easy to convert to variables since I've written some modular roles(aside from the horizon role).
+This installation script uses variables defined in the inventory file, before running the project go into the inventory file, define the controller node, interface name and controller ip address.

 ### Directory overview